What is a mouse?

 Most types of mouse connect to the computer with a cable, and use the computer's power to work.

 Some types of mouse are wireless.
-That means they do not connect to a computer with a cable.
-These types of mouse need batteries to run.
+That means they do not permanently connect to a computer with a cable.
+These types of mouse either need batteries to run or require a recharging cable.

 Where does the mouse go?